SPLATteam/SPLAT-WebGuide/docs/getting_started.rst

 First Steps
 --------------
-This documentation uses a simple model [to link] for demonstration.
+This documentation uses a simple model for demonstration.
 You can use an existing MESSAGE model for most of the examples in this documentation.

 .. _checking_bits: